 Achieving 100% carbon neutrality in County government operations by 2050

-We define renewable electricity as electricity coming from any non-fossil fuel energy source, including solar, wind, hydro, geothermal, biomass, and nuclear.
+We define renewable electricity as electricity coming from any non-fossil fuel energy source, such as solar, wind, hydro, geothermal, and nuclear.
 Because the definition of renewable electricity can differ among communities, the CESMP uses the term “clean electricity” instead to mean any non-fossil fuel energy source.

 Though achievement of these additional goals was not specifically analyzed in the CESMP, the climate actions developed in the plan can contribute to achievement of these goals.
 A qualitative discussion of how the plan actions can contribute to these goals is provided in Chapter 5 Meeting the County Goals.